Hindi Tamil

 Bg.
 2.13 – As the (embodied) conditioned living being transmigrates in the current material body from the boyhood to youth and to the old age, similarly at the time of death it transmigrates into another material body.
 One who is learned, does not get bewildered by such a change.
 [The term ’embodied’ means ‘that which is enwrapped by the body’.]

 Bg.
 2.14 – The nonpermanent appearance and disappearance of happiness and distress (due to the reactions of one’s past activities), O Kaunteya, are like the appearance and disappearance of summer and winter seasons.
-They are only experienced because of sense perception, O Bhärata.
+They are only experienced because of one’s sense perception, O Bhärata.
 You should learn to tolerate them, without being disturbed.

 Bg.
 2.16 to 18 – [Due to the (awakened or dormant) consciousness of the eternal living being (which pervades the entire material body) the material body seems to be alive; otherwise, the material body by itself is just dead matter.]
 The temporary material body of the eternal living being is sure to come to an end, therefore, stand up and fight, O Bhärata.